georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 The grammar we designed [last time][wyvern03] is actually already in a pretty good state.
 You'll find the process I used to minimize the addressing mode-opcode pairing grammar there.

-The only thing left to do here, is to connect these two grammars via the $$Instr$$ nonterminal.
+The only thing left to do here is to connect these two grammars via the $$Instr$$ nonterminal.

 $$
 \newcommand{\T}[1]{\texttt{#1}}